cloudflare/terraform-provider-cloudflare/website/docs/r/api_token.html.markdown

 # cloudflare_api_token

-Provides a resource which manages Cloudflare custom error pages.
+Provides a resource which manages Cloudflare API tokens.

 Read more about permission groups and their applicable scopes in [the official documentation][1].